xansochi/SupportForm/README.md

 - Ready for attach file.
 - Token modal window with copy to clipboard feature(only web version)

-The server is ready to be deployed on free Vercel hosting.

 ## Tech Stack

 **Client:** TypeScript, React, Vite

 ## Authors

 - [@xansochi](https://www.github.com/xansochi)

 ## Feedback